 As a freshman in 2007, he helped the Dolphins capture the national championship and post an overall record of 15-2.
 During the next three seasons, Le Moyne was a combined 46-5 and appeared in the NCAA title game each year.
 Bezek was credited with 93 ground balls for his career.
 In each of his first three seasons, Le Moyne led Division II in scoring defense.

 Bezek graduated with a degree in business.
 He is from Lowville, N.Y., and attended Lowville High School.

-Brandon Misiaszek is in his second year as an assistant coach for the Hamilton College men’s lacrosse team.
+Brandon Misiaszek is in his third year as an assistant coach for the Hamilton College men’s lacrosse team.

 Misiaszek was a four-year letter winner at NCAA Division III power SUNY Cortland from 2007 to 2010.
 The Red Dragons posted a 69-13 record during that span and appeared in the NCAA title game three times.
 Misiaszek was named the Most Outstanding Player of the 2009 national championship game when Cortland defeated Gettysburg College 9-7 for its second NCAA crown.